traildb/trck/README.md

 brew install homebrew/boneyard/judy msgpack google-perftools clang-omp
 ```

+On Ubuntu 16.04 `trck` cannot link againt `libtcmalloc-minimal4` in the repository.
+In this case, use `libgoogle-perftools-dev`.

 You'll also need to install [TrailDB](http://traildb.io/docs/getting_started/).
 As of time of writing, it is recommended to install TrailDB from source as the `brew` version has a multithreading bug.

 ### Building